UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Monitoring weather patterns and eliminating phantom energy loads can help prevent unexpected spikes in your electric bill.

 Nothing is more frustrating than opening your bill to find the total has mysteriously doubled since last month.
 Most unexpected usage spikes stem from drastic seasonal weather changes, like blasting the AC during a sweltering July heatwave or pushing your electric furnace to its limits during a January freeze.
-Understanding the factors that affect electricity prices, such as increased fuel costs or seasonal rate adjustments, can help you anticipate why your bill might jump even if your usage stays the same.
+Understanding the factors that affect electricity prices, such as increased fuel costs or seasonal rate adjustments, can help you anticipate why your bill might jump even if your usage stays exactly the same.

 If you are unsure why your current statement is unusually high, use this quick diagnostic guide to find the likely culprit: